-ENG 300 Writing Proficiency, ENG 301, CAAP, or PPST0-1hours
+ENG 300 Writing Proficiency, ENG 301, CAAP, PPST, or GRE analyticscore

-PSY 101 General Psychology

-CHE 101 General Chemistry

-CHE 103 Chemistry Lab

-MAT 104 College Algebra

-SOC 101 Principles of Sociology

 CIS 205

 COM 101 Public Speaking

-BIO 230 Anatomy and Physiology4 hours
+BIO 230 Anatomy and Physiology

 BIO 231 Anatomy and Physiology

 FCS 345 Nutrition

 BIO 217 Microbiology

 Statistics (MAT 300, PSY 200)

 Human Dev./Beh.Sci.
 Elective

 History(100 or 200 level)

 Fine Arts Elective

 Literature Electives

-Perspectives on Society Elective

 - 4. A grade of C or better is required in all general education, support, and prerequisite courses. - Any course receiving a score less than a "C" may be repeated only once to remain competitive in the admission process. - BIO 100 is a prerequisite for students taking BIO 230, 231, 217 at Delta State University. - Transfer of Nursing Courses.
-A student entering the School of Nursing who wants to receive credit for prior nursing courses(s) from another program must submit a request and credit be negotiated before admission to the School of Nursing and not after a student is enrolled. - 5.
-Submit the following information to the School of Nursing by March 1 before the fall semester in which the first nursing course is to be taken: - A. School of Nursing Application - B. Proof of Admission to DSU - C. Official American College Test (ACT) scores - D. Transcripts from all colleges previously attended.
-Ask the Registrar's Office to send copies of all transcripts to the School of Nursing for evaluation. - E. Three references (at least one must be academic) using School of Nursing forms and criteria - F. Progress report of academic standing for any required courses in progress at date of application. - G. Complete a scheduled Admission Assessment Exam with an acceptable score.
+Applicants who want to receive credit for prior nursing course(s) taken at another institution must submit a written request with supporting documentation and credit be negotiated before admission to the School of Nursing and not after the student is enrolled. - 5.
+Submit the following information to the School of Nursing by March 1 before the fall semester in which the first nursing course is to be taken: - A. School of Nursing Application - B. American College Test (ACT) scores - C. Transcripts from all colleges previously attended.
+Ask the Registrar's Office to send copies of all transcripts to the School of Nursing for evaluation. - D. Three references (at least one must be academic) using School of Nursing forms and criteria - E. Progress report of academic standing for any required courses in progress at date of application. - F. Complete a scheduled Admission Assessment Exam with an acceptable score.
 This exam can be taken a limited number of times. - Each student is responsible for periodically checking with the School of Nursing secretary to determine if all required materials for application are in the School of Nursing Office.